isi-nlp/ai2/README.md

 ## Dependencies

 Create and run a virtual environment with Python 3.7.
-If you're using conda, make sure to use a version `>=4.8.2`.
+If you're using conda, make sure to use conda version `>=4.8.2`.

 ```
 conda create --name ai2 python=3.7